mailgun/mailgun-java/README.md

 ### Install the SDK

-The recommended way to use the AWS SDK for Java in your project:
+The recommended way to use the **Mailgun Java SDK** in your project:

 [Choose version you need](https://search.maven.org/search?q=g:%22com.mailgun%22%20AND%20a:%22mailgun-java%22)